 “Pull” factors can include a desire for freedom; financial independence; peer pressure and friendships; city glamour; adventure; and the addictiveness of street life.
 However, usually the pull factors play a much smaller role in leading children to the streets than the “push” factors.

-There are many challenges that face street children living on the streets including; substance abuse; violence and sexual abuse; commercial sex work; HIV/AIDS and other sexually transmitted infections; pregnancy; suicidal thoughts and low self esteem; police brutality; discrimination; and even death.
+There are many challenges that face street children living on the streets including; substance abuse; violence and sexual abuse; child trafficking; forced child marriage; commercial sex work; HIV/AIDS and other sexually transmitted infections; pregnancy; home-made abortions; FGM; suicidal thoughts and low self esteem; police brutality; discrimination; cancer; and even death.
 In 2016, two street children, Augustine and Mohamed tragically died in Sierra Leone while living on the streets.
+In November 2017, Josiah, another street child living in Freetown tragically drowned.
+Just at the beginning of November 2018, Sheku, one of the street children living on the streets, was stabbed in the neck and died.
+Laughter Africa paid for his body to be transported to his family in Kono and paid for all the funeral costs.
 However, the country where the street-child lives dictates the type of street life and culture they experience.
 Some street cultures are more benign than others.

 Street children are at risk from physical violence from police, adults and other authoritative figures and many children living on the streets have confessed to experiencing some form of police brutality.
 It’s not just violence from authority figures and adults that they need to be worried about.
 Sometimes the older street children physically attack the younger children too.
 Sometimes this violence has resulted in fatalities as many carry weapons such as knives for protection.